jpickens1/513-temp3/docs/Readme.md

 ## Satellite Image Retrieval via Bing Maps Tile System

 This program uses Bing maps tile system to automatically download aerial imagery (maximum resolution available) given a lat/lon bounding box and compose one image of the exact bounding box region.
-The first lat/lon pair should be the coordinates for the top left corner of the bounding box.
-The second lat/lon pair should be the coordinates for the bottom right corner of the bounding box.

 Please install the following library prior to running the py script
 ```